 Conferences include loads of information from a panel of experts.
 They mean lots of note-taking and even more exhaustion.

 Scribente Maternum's events, on the other hand, are a chance to mingle and write with the experts.
 They include community-building and time for you to explore whatever your heart needs you to write.

 Our large retreats include workshops with renowned authors and teachers, opportunities for smaller accountability groups, and a chance to find inspiration and community.
 Smaller gatherings are a breath of fresh air, just when you need it the most.
 A time to gather with like souls in the midst of mothering.

 In the time between events, our online community keeps right on writing.
 We give each other the support and inspiration we need, just when we need it.

 Most importantly, all our events include time to rest and recharge and breathe.
-Experiences that mothers don't make time but that they so desperately need: meditation, mindfulness, and simply sitting in stillness.
+These are experiences that mothers don't make time for but that they so desperately need: meditation, mindfulness, and simply sitting in stillness.

 Who is Scribente Maternum?